robert-b-clarke/font-awesome-3-to-4/README.md

 ## Known limitations

 * stacked icons required some manual interventation for a succesful migration - see the font awesome docs for their implementation in fa 4.x
-* icon classes referenced in CSS or JavaScript will not be parsed
+* icon classes referenced in CSS or JavaScript will not be parsed, you'll need to fix those yourself

 ## Todo

 * Check it works ok with various character encodings
 * Python 3 support
-* Possibly break out HTMLFixerBase into separate project
+* Possibly break out HTMLFixerBase into separate project for future HTML maintenace chores

 ## License